jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

 -  if the queries are running concurrently or with more users then scale out(add more clusters).
 -  A single cluster irrespective of cluster size(2X-Smal.. to ...4XLarge) can only run 10 queries at any given time if a user submits 20 queries all at once to a warehouse with 3X-Large cluster size and cluster scaling (min 1, max1) while 10 queries will start running the remaining 10 queries wait in a queue for these 10 to finish.
 -  A warehouse can have more than one cluster this is called Scale out.
 If a warehouse is configured with X-Small cluster size with cluster scaling(Min1, Max 2) Databricks spins up an additional cluster if it detects queries are waiting in the queue, If a warehouse is configured to run 2 clusters(Min1, Max 2), and let's say a user submits 20 queries, 10 queriers will start running and holds the remaining in the queue and databricks will automatically start the second cluster and starts redirecting the 10 queries waiting in the queue to the second cluster.
+-  Alert can only be setup on query not on the dashboard, query can  return a value, which is used if alert can be triggered.